 The Society will award ten graduate students with $1,000 fellowships this month to carry out field research on their topic area in conservation.

-The Graduate Student Research Fellowship Program is in its fourth year and is supported by Wiley, the publisher of SCB journals Conservation Biology, Conservation Letters, and Conservation Science & Practice.
+The Graduate Student Research Fellowship Program is in its fifth year and is supported by Wiley, the publisher of SCB journals Conservation Biology, Conservation Letters and Conservation Science & Practice.

-“The projects do not only focus on a wide range of themes, but also on a wide range of dimensions within the biodiversity spectrum, from genes to ecosystems, including species of high conservation concern, such as the red panda and the dhole,” Eduardo said.
-“We wish all awardees a successful completion of their projects, and to all those who were not successful this round, to continue their important work.”
+“The projects do not only focus on a wide range of themes, but also on a wide range of dimensions within the biodiversity spectrum, from genes to ecosystems, including taxa of high conservation concern, such as the reticulated giraffe, and biodiversity hotspots, such as the Yucatan peninsula,” Eduardo said.
+“We wish all awardees a successful completion of their projects and look forward to seeing their outcomes”.